OghenemaroAgbegbedia/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## Tasks
 ### 0. Print a list of integers
-- Write a function that prints all integers of a list.
+- Wrte a function that prints all integers of a list.

 ### 1. Secure access to an element in a list
 - Write a function that retrieves an element from a list like in C.